exAspArk/docker-alpine-ruby/README.md

 # Docker Alpine Ruby

 The smallest Docker image with Alphine 3.4 and Ruby 2.3.
-The image size is only **22 MB**.
+The image size is only 29 MB!

 [Alpine Linux](http://alpinelinux.org/) is a Linux distribution built around `musl libc` and `BusyBox`.
 The image is 5 MB in size and has access to a [package repository](http://pkgs.alpinelinux.org/packages)